 If yourself in town without a toboggan you can always head on over to the Pemberton RONA located in town to grab a steed.
 The hardware store carries a number of toboggans at various price ranges.

-Hey these aren't the only three hills in Pemberton.
-For more information on places to toboggan just ask are friendly staff at the Pemberton Valley Lodge.
+Hey, these aren't the only three hills in Pemberton.
+For more information on places to toboggan just ask our friendly staff at the Pemberton Valley Lodge.
 Or get out there and explore, all you need is a hill and a toboggan.